Puffin Love

 His kind preferred the ocean

-And chose to land on rocky cliffs
+And chose to light on rocky cliffs

 When they weren’t in motion